kid1999/UDFS/README.md

 # UDFS
-Implementation of "UDFS: Lightweight Representation-Driven Robust Traffic Classification for the Open World"
+Implementation of "UDFS: Lightweight Representation-Driven Robust Traffic Classification"

-An open-set encrypted traffic classification system based on a Flow Transformer and Adaptive Prototypical Learning.
-This implementation is designed to identify both known and unknown website traffic.
+This repository provides the code and dataset of UDFS for encrypted traffic analysis.
+It includes the implementation of the **Up-Down Flow Sequence (UDFS)** representation, which compresses traffic traces into discriminative flow-level sequences, as well as an adaptive threshold mechanism for enhancing class-specific discriminability.
+The repository also contains scripts for training and evaluation on both coarse-grained and fine-grained datasets, supporting experiments under concept drift and open-world scenarios.

 ![overview](overview.png)